 Visiting adress: Vasagatan 16

 KPMG Sweden is a fully integrated tax practice focusing on the unique business needs of our clients.
-With exceptional technical knowledge as our base, we assist with wide-ranging tax services including strategy considerations, reputational risk management, and the incorporation of tax as a key sustainability issue.
-Our key strengths include financial services, real estate, dispute resolution, tax technologies, and tax and sustainability.
+With exceptional technical knowledge as our base, we assist with wide-ranging tax services including corporate and international tax, technology and outsourcing solutions, M&A tax, global mobility services, indirect tax and transfer pricing.
+Our key strengths include financial services, real estate, and dispute resolution.

 Areas of Expertise & Contacts: